 A significant paradigm shift has taken place that impacts how ad agencies acquire new business that effects the knowledge and skills new business directors need to make it happen.

-Heather Witalisz, Training Director for Mirren Business Development, recently asked me, “what are the top three things a New Business Director must do to be successful?”
-As I reflected back on my answer I thought this would be a helpful topic to flesh out a bit more.
-So here are three things a new business director must do to be successful:
+Heather Witalisz, Training Director for Mirren Business Development, recently asked me, “What are the top three things a New Business Director must do to be successful?”
+As I reflected back on my answer I thought this would be a helpful topic for an article.
+Here are my insights, the three things a new business director needs for success:

 1. Digital and Social Media Savvy